mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 71 - Magic Floats Disguised as Decimals/readme.md

 // We are adding two decimal numbers
 // 2/10  +  1/10
-// Result should be 3/10 as we learned at school
+// Result should be 3/10 as you learned at school
 ```

 ## Right